Test-Time Degradation Adaptation for Open-Set Image Restoration: The Proposed Method

+With the adapter $\phi$, $\hat{x}^g_0$ could be translated into the degraded domain of $y$ through $\phi(\hat{x}^g_0)$, which could be further supervised towards the $y$, and in turn produce the $\mathcal{G}$ to update the generated images $\hat{x}^g_0$ to the desired clean output $x^g_0$.
+AIR is devised to perform this supervised updating process.

-Existing studies~\cite{p2} have demonstrated that the reverse sampling process exhibits an intriguing temporal dynamic, \ie, images are generated from the unrecognizable contents to the perceptually rich contents, and finally the imperceptible details.
-In other words, the diffusion priors are varying with the timestep as illustrated in~\cref{fig:mottdg}.
-To take full advantage of the diffusion priors, TDG divides the timestep into three stages, and guides the reverse sampling by separately attending the information of the degraded image.
+Existing studies~\cite{choi2022perception} have show that the denoising process exhibits an intriguing temporal dynamic, \textit{i.e.}, $\hat{x}^g_0$ is generated from the unrecognizable contents to the perceptually rich contents, and finally the imperceptible details.
+In other words, the contents to be restored are varying as the denoising steps.
+To take full advantages of PDM, AIR empirically divides the denoising steps into three stages, and guides the restoration through different strategies.

-In the first stage where $t \sim T$, the images $x^g_t, x^r_t$ have a lower signal-to-noise ratio, where the image contents are unrecognizable and only contains some global information such as colors, layouts distributed throughout image.
-Therefore, we guide the diffusion model via, \ie,
+In the first stage where $t \sim T$, the generated images have a lower signal-to-noise ratio, wherein the contents are unrecognizable and only contain some global information such as colors, layouts distributed throughout image.
+Therefore, AIR applies mse loss on the spatial pixels and color channels to learn global contents, \textit{i.e.},

-where $\gamma_1$ is the weight of the guidance loss, $\hat{x}_0$ is the estimated output of $x_t \in \{x^g_t, x^r_t\}$, $\mathcal{G}$ is the gradient maps in~\cref{eq:gui}.
-Note that we also use this guidance on the referred image $x^r_t$ such that it embraces similar global properties as the guided image $x^g_t$, since we observed that it is beneficial to the most degradation modelings.
+where $\gamma_1$ is the loss weight and $\hat{x}_0 \in \{\hat{x}^g_0, \hat{x}^a_0\}$.
+Note that AIR also use this guidance on the auxiliary image $x^a_0$ so that it involves the similar global properties as $y$, since it is beneficial to the optimization of adapter on most degradations.
+In addition, a linear warmup is employed on $\gamma_1$ to gradually involve this guidance.

-In the second stage where $t \sim T/2$, the diffusion model prefers to generate the perceptually rich contents, and thus diffusion guidance should also pay more attention on them, so that the $x^g_t$ is perceptually similar to the $y$.
-To this end, the perceptual loss is introduced, \ie,
+In the second stage where $t \sim T/2$, PDM prefers to generate the perceptually rich contents, and thus AIR focuses more on restoring the perceptual contents from $y$.
+To this end, the perceptual loss is adopted, \textit{i.e.},